Billy Wilson (wide receiver)

-Billy Wilson (February 3, 1927 – January 27, 2009) was an American football wide receiver who played for the San Francisco 49ers from 1951 to 1960.
+Billy Wilson (February 3, 1927 – January 27, 2009) was an American professional football wide receiver who played for the San Francisco 49ers from 1951 to 1960.
 He was named to the Pro Bowl six times.

-Biography
+Early life and college

 Born in Sayre, Oklahoma on February 3, 1927, he moved with his family to California at the age of three as his parents sought to escape the Dust Bowl that was sweeping through the prairies during the Great Depression.
 He attended Campbell High School and enlisted in the United States Navy during World War II.
+He played college football at San Jose State University.

-Football career
+Professional career

-He played college football at San Jose State University, and was selected by the San Francisco 49ers in the 22nd round of the 1950 NFL Draft, the 283rd player selected overall and the seventh receiver drafted that year by the 49ers.
+He was selected by the San Francisco 49ers in the 22nd round of the 1950 NFL draft, the 283rd player selected overall and the seventh receiver drafted that year by the 49ers.
 Wilson led the NFL in receptions in three seasons, with 60 catches in 1954, 60 in 1956 and 52 in 1957.
 He also led the entire decade of the 1950s in receptions.

 Although drafted in 1950, Wilson did not play until 1951.
 When he had finally joined the team, the 49ers had finished their first season in the NFL, having played four previous seasons in the AAFC.
 Wilson would join the team alongside one key addition from the 1951 draft in Y.A.
 Tittle.
 Wilson would catch 18 passes for 268 yards and three touchdowns, each of which was second on the team to Gordie Soltau.
 The 49ers had their first winning season in the NFL with seven wins, although they finished third in the conference.
 Wilson would ultimately be part of six Niners teams to finish third place in his ten seasons.
 The 1952 season was much of the same, owing to a rush attack and limited targeting for Wilson.
 He caught 23 passes for 304 yards for three touchdowns, which was fourth in the team to players such as Soltau and Hugh McElhenny.

 1953, however, proved his time.
 He caught 51 passes for 840 yards and ten touchdowns to lead the team on the receiving end, which he would do for six of his next eight seasons.
 Wilson had his first 100-yard game with the season finale against the Baltimore Colts, catching 9 passes for 127 yards and a touchdown.
 Wilson continued his breakthrough in 1954 (the final season with Buck Shaw as coach) with recognition to follow.
 He led the league in catches with 60 with 830 yards and five touchdowns.
-He was name to his first Pro Bowl that season, doing so alongside teammates like Tittle.
+He was named to his first Pro Bowl that season, doing so alongside teammates like Tittle.
 In that game, he was named most outstanding player, catching 11 passes for 157 yards.
 It would be the first of six straight Pro Bowl selections.